Skip to content

 Connecting and querying over HTTPS builds on the same authn and authz mechanisms as standard PostgreSQL connections.
 This means that the same database roles and passwords are used when querying over HTTPS.

 Currently, the HTTPS API only allows querying using the built-in app user.
-We recommend using the built-in admin user, or a separate administrator user that you create, to run migrations over a standard PostgreSQL TCP connection.
+We recommend using the built-in admin user, or a separate administrative user that you create, to run migrations over a standard PostgreSQL TCP connection.
 Then, with the database schema in place, use the app user to query over HTTPS.
 As a result, all queries will be subject to the permissions assigned to the app user, which you can customize as needed.

-Credentials may currently be passed via standard basic authentication headers.
+You can pass credentials via standard basic authentication headers.
 Support for additional authentication methods such as JWTs is planned.
 See below for specific authentication examples.

 Database URLs